Willingway Foundation Student Financial Awards

 Each year, the Willingway Foundation generously donates around $25,000 in scholarship monies to students who demonstrate excellence in academics, a commitment to recovery, and a financial need.
 The Willingway Foundation has given over $100,000 in student financial awards since the Center’s inception in 2008.

-From the earliest stages of thinking of applying to be a member of the Center and a GSU student, the Program Coordinator at the Center will aid prospective students in determining if they are a good fit for the program.
+From the earliest stages of thinking of applying to be a member of the Center and a Georgia Southern University student, the Program Coordinator at the Center will aid prospective students in determining if they are a good fit for the program.
 One benefit of seeking an education at Georgia Southern is that if prospective students have had legal trouble in the past, the right recovery recommendations and sober track record can help in securing admission if the staff at the Center get involved.
-Prospective transfer students who have experienced academic troubles as a result of active addiction can apply to East Georgia College (a nearby community college) until their GPA recovers enough to grant admission to GSU.
+Prospective transfer students who have experienced academic troubles as a result of active addiction can apply to East Georgia College (a nearby community college) until their GPA recovers enough to grant admission to Georgia Southern.
 East Georgia students are welcome to be a part of the Center as well!

 Individualized Academic Advising and Semester Planning